-It is easy, trivial even, to fake what appears in the “From” or “Reply-To” line of an email message.
-Dig deeper to find the message’s true origin.
-E-mails typically have three components, the transport/message envelope, message header and message body.
+It is easy to fake what appears in the “from” or “reply-to” line of an email message.
+If you dig a little deeper, you can confirm the message’s true origin.

-Using the example above, 2.a is what you would want to check—the first line starting with ‘Received’ that you find just above the ‘Date’ line (in bold).
-This indicates where the email message started its journey.
-Look at the host name, ‘mta811.email.childrensplace.com’.
-Visiting the website childrensplace.com takes the user to a children’s shopping website, an unlikely origin for a message from reporting to be from Adobe.
-If the email had actually come from Adobe, the Received line would probably show that the email started its journey at adobe.com.
+Childrensplace.com is a children’s shopping website—an unlikely origin for a message from Adobe.
+If the email had actually come from Adobe, the “received” line would probably show that the email started its journey at adobe.com.

 Also, if you scrutinize the “reply to” section of the full header, it indicates that your reply would be redirected to “support-bx9v0dvbfjbebzau60jacqc68fsb9p@ email.childrensplace.com”—not the “newsletter@ adobe-newsletter.com” address that the message appeared to come from.

 The full header is not automatically visible, but it’s easy to reveal it through your email software.

 Here’s a support article on how to view or forward message headers in Outlook. http://its.uiowa.edu/support/article/100814.
 This Google support article offers instructions for revealing full message headers in other email services.